Oxyps/observatorio-backend/README.md

 ## Description 📜

 This project is an implementation of my undergraduate thesis.
-Which consists in visualize a large number of data in an easier way, through graphs.
+Which consists in visualize a large number of data in an easier way, through charts.

 ## Open Data 🔓